core-wg/oscore/draft-ietf-core-object-security.md

 If verification fails in any step, the endpoint stops processing the message.

 The length of the nonces R1, R2, and R3 is application specific.
-The application needs to define the length of the nonces such the probability of collisions negligable; typically, at least 8 bytes long.
+The application needs to set the length of each nonce such the probability of its value being repeated is negligable; typically, at least 8 bytes long.

 Request #2 can be an ordinary request.
 The server performs the action of the request and sends response #2 after having successfully completed the security context related operations in step 4.
 The client acts on response #2 after having successfully completed step 5.